cosmos/sdk-tutorials/hands-on-exercise/4-run-in-prod/1-run-prod-docker.md

     image: checkersd_i
 ```

-You are next going to further refine the service definitions, starting with the disk volumes.
+You are going to further refine the service definitions next, starting with the disk volumes.

 ### The data each container needs